How to prepare for and handle an earthquake in Croatia

 - Earthquakes can and will happen.
 Their strength can be predicted, but the exact time of occurrence cannot be predicted.

-- It is necessary to constantly educate the community and train emergency response teams.
+- It is necessary to educate the community and train emergency response teams constantly.

 - The best way to prepare is with good planning.
 You can plan by having a preparedness kit as well as with proper construction that is built to withstand earthquakes.